A generalization of photon sphere based on escape/capture cone: Explicit example II: Vaidya spacetime

-In Ref.~\cite{Koga:2022dsu}, the shadow edge orbits in the Vaidya spacetime were discussed for an idealized situation in which the observer and the light source are supposed to be located at future null infinity and past null infinity, respectively.
-In this sense, the authors of Ref.~\cite{Koga:2022dsu} defined the dynamical photon sphere as the boundary of the set of null geodesics connecting future and past null infinity, and explicitly calculated the time-dependence of the dynamical photon sphere.
+In Refs.~\cite{Koga:2022dsu,Mishra:2019trb}, the shadow edge worldlines in the Vaidya spacetime were discussed for an idealized situation in which the observer and the light source are supposed to be located at future null infinity and past null infinity, respectively.
+In this sense, the authors of Refs.~\cite{Koga:2022dsu,Mishra:2019trb} defined the dynamical photon sphere as the boundary of the set of null geodesics connecting future and past null infinity, and explicitly calculated the time-dependence of the dynamical photon sphere.
 To compare the dark horizon with the dynamical photon sphere, let us examine the dark horizon in the same setup.

 In the case with the ingoing Vaidya spacetime, we use the same mass function as that in Ref.~\cite{Koga:2022dsu}:

 with $v_{\rm f}=100$.
 In order to specify the position of the dark horizon at each $v$, we numerically solved the null geodesic equation with the initial condition that corresponds to $r=r_0$ and $k^r=0$, where $k^\mu$ is a tangent vector of the null geodesic.
 By changing the initial values of $r_0$, we specified the radius of the dark horizon $r_{\rm DH}$ such that the null geodesic enters the black hole region for $r_0<r_{\rm DH}$ and escapes to infinity for $r_{\rm DH}<r_0$.
 The dynamical photon sphere is also obtained numerically in the same way as Ref.~\cite{Koga:2022dsu}.